JSNA Healthy Places

 Food insecurity

 Good nutrition is vital for living a healthy life.
-Food insecurity can occur through a number of ways - through economic factors and through factors impacting on access to buying groceries.
+Food insecurity can occur through a number of ways such as economic factors and factors impacting on access to buying groceries.
 The Food Insecurity Index includes all these factors and is mapped in the report.
 There are large amounts of food insecurity on the Isle of Wight.
-Large parts of the Island are in the two deciles most at risk of food insecurity.
-Structural food insecurity on the Island is high, with large areas in the decile of highest risk with poor access to shops, and additionally the high levels of deprivation in urban areas mean that in areas where structural insecurity is low, compositional insecurity is high.
+The areas with the greatest risk of food insecurity were central Newport, Lake, Shanklin, Sandown, East Cowes and more rural areas around Ventnor, Wroxall and Freshwater.

 Housing